FruityEnLoops/FruityEnLoops/README.md

 ## Who am I?

-I am FruityEnLoops, also known as blobdash.
+I am blobdash, f.k.a.
+FruityEnLoops.

 [A quick access to all my socials / links](https://blobdash.carrd.co/)

-To contact me, you can probably find me on [Twitter](https://twitter.com/FruityEnLoops), or on Discord (`blobdash#6142`).
+To contact me, you can probably find me on [Twitter](https://twitter.com/FruityEnLoops), or on Discord (`blobdash`).
 For more professional inquiries, you can email me at blobdash (at) protonmail.com.

-## What do you use?
+## Technos

 Past experiences :
 - Java (mostly oriented at Spring, JDBC, database/backend oriented)